Dismissed as a forgery, could a mysterious stone found near Roanoke’s ‘Lost Colony’ be real?

 “The original inscription would have been a stark contrast to the weathered exterior,” science writer Andrew Lawler wrote for National Geographic.
 “A good choice for a Roanoke colonist but a poor one for a modern forger.”

-Schrader said he’d like to marshal the funds for an “exhaustive, geochemical investigation,” but first, this fall, a Brenau professor will assemble a team of outside experts to analyze the language more thoroughly.
+Schrader said he would like to marshal the funds for an “exhaustive, geochemical investigation,” but first, this fall, a Brenau professor will assemble a team of outside experts to analyze the language more thoroughly.

 “The type of English that’s on the stone was really only used for about a hundred years, so it’s a nice time marker to be able to study,” Schrader said.